 Pronounced: SIS-toh-SEEL or RECK-toh-SEEL

-A cystocele occurs when part of the bladder wall bulges into the vagina.
+A cystocele is when part of the bladder wall bulges into the vagina.
 The bulge happens through a defect in the wall between the bladder and vagina.

-A rectocele occurs when part of the wall of the rectum bulges into the vagina.
+A rectocele is when part of the wall of the rectum bulges into the vagina.
 The bulge happens through a defect in the wall between the rectum and vagina.

 These form because of a problem with the fascia, ligaments, and muscles of the pelvis.

-Cystocele and rectocele can cause problems going to the bathroom, urine leakage, or pain during sex.
+Cystocele and rectocele can cause problems going to the bathroom such as frequent urination, urine leakage, and difficulty urinating.
+Pain during sex may also occur.
 This surgery is done to help relieve these symptoms.

 Most often, this type of surgery is not done until all other treatments have been tried.
-Other treatments may include muscle exercises and the insertion of a pessary device (a supportive ring).
+Other treatments may include muscle exercises and the insertion of a supportive device called a pessary.
 If you have tried these treatments and have had no relief, your doctor may suggest surgical repair.

 You may be given an antibiotic just before surgery.
-A bladder catheter will be inserted in the urethra.
+A tube called a catheter will be inserted in the urethra.
 This will allow urine to drain and decrease pressure on the bladder.

 A cut will be made in the skin to expose the involved muscle and tissue.
 In some cases, the muscles and tissue will be sewn back onto itself.
 This will make it stronger.
 In other cases, a mesh-type material will be used to strengthen the tissue.
 Any tissue that has been weakened by previous surgeries, pregnancies, or age will be removed.
 Excess vaginal lining will be removed as well.